Genus zero modular operad and absolute Galois group: The DM--stack with hidden symmetry

 with $i_1\leq ...\leq i_r$ and where $\eta$ is a holomorphic form on ${\M}_{0,n}$.
 On each closure of a stratum $\overline{D(\sigma)}$, define a complex of sheaves of logarithmic forms : $\Omega_{\overline{D(\sigma)}}^{\bullet}(log {\overline{D(\sigma)}})$.
 If $j_{\sigma}$:$ D(\sigma)\to \overline{D(\sigma)}$ denotes the natural open immersion, we have a quasi-isomorphism:

 This induces an isomorphism of cohomology groups.

-\begin{theorem} Consider the stable cyclic $\Ss$-module $\{Grav_{NY}((n))\}_{n\geq 3}$.
-Then, there is a natural cyclic operad structure on $Grav_{NY}$. \end{theorem} \begin{proof} It is known that the collection of stable curves with labeled points forms a topological operad.
-As shown in equation~\eqref{E:1}, we have a well defined operation composition for this: Referring to this, we construct the composition operation for the NY Gravity operad.
-This can be modified into the following composition morphism : where we use the automorphism $\rho\in \mathrm{Aut}(\M_{0,[k]})$ such as defined above.
+\begin{theorem} The stable cyclic $\Ss$-module $\{Grav_{NY}(n)\}_{n\geq 3}$ admits a natural structure of cyclic operad and is denoted by $Grav_{NY}$. \end{theorem} \begin{proof} It is known that the collection of stable curves with labeled points forms a topological operad.
+As shown in equation~\eqref{E:1}, we have a well defined operation composition for this: By $\theta$-symmetry, the same holds for the collection $\{\mathrm{Aut}(\M_{0,n})\}_{n\geq 3}$.
 Combining both morphisms together, we get the following:

-To construct the NY gravity operad, we restrict our considerations to the smooth stratum.
-Fixed points of the automorphism group are thus omitted:
+To construct the NY gravity operad, we restrict our considerations to the smooth stratum and cut out the fixed point $Fix_\theta$.

-To define the composition map, let us proceed using the Poincar\'e residue morphism~\cite{De}.
+To define the composition map for $Grav_{NY}$,we proceed by using the Poincar\'e residue morphism~\cite{De}.
 We need the following embedding :

 The Poincar\'e residue associated to that embedding is given by:

 The composition operation is now discussed.
 With the residue morphism, defined in the paragraph above, for $\tau>\sigma$ we have the residue formula: